eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 			+ api :
 				+ All interaction you want to have with ethereum, world state.
 			+ core:
-				+ Stroring date, quourm setup.
+				+ Storing date, quorum setup.
 	+ evm:
 		+ EVM behaviour
 		+ In this module you can find each opcode operation implementation.